viktike/asterisk-aac/README.md

 #### Repository

 1. Add the https://rpmfusion.org/ repository to your system.
-1. Enable the non-free respotiory
+1. Enable the non-free repository

 #### Install packages